RecRanger/coin-profitability-scraper/README.md

 # coin-profitability-scraper
-Tool for assessing profitability opportunities of obscure cryptocurrencies
+Tool for assessing profitability opportunities of mining obscure cryptocurrencies

 ETL pipelines in this repo update the Dolt repository at: https://www.dolthub.com/repositories/recranger/cryptocurrency-coin-algo-data